Polly Berry: Early life

 Polly Wash was born a slave of the Beatty family of Wayne County, Kentucky around 1803 or 1805.
 She was with her mother until she was seven or eight, when she was sold to Joseph Crockett of the same county.
-Crocket's son-in-law was David Beatty, who may have been Polly's slaveholder.
+Crockett's son-in-law was David Beatty, who may have been Polly's slaveholder.
 Shortly after her purchase, the Crocketts settled in an area near the Kentucky and Tennessee border, where Crockett ran grist and saw mills and was a farmer.

 In October 1817, when she was about fourteen, Crockett moved Polly and his family about four miles from Edwardsville, Illinois.
 The Crocketts lived in a cabin near two other families, the John Woods and the Andrew Poseys, who all knew each other in Kentucky.
 Polly lived with the Poseys.
 Known at that time as Polly Crockett, she was hired out as a domestic worker and spinner to their neighbors for $2 per week and in exchange for corn to feed their livestock and the use of a cabin for the Crocketts.

 Illinois, a free state, held that slaveholders who brought slaves into the state for extended periods forfeited their rights to their "property."
 After 90 days in the state, slaveholders were required to register their slaves as indentured servants, which legally made them free.
 Concerned that Polly might be entitled to her freedom, Crockett's son, William, pressed him to continue on his journey to Missouri.
 At his father-in-law's request, David Beatty accompanied William on the trip to sell Polly in Little Dixie of central Missouri in April 1818.
 She was taken up the Missouri River and lived there, within the slave state of Missouri, from 1818 to around 1823.
 During the five-year period, Polly was purchased by a farmer, Thomas Botts, with whom she stayed for a year.
 In debt, he sold all of his property, including his slaves.